Confidential · For BOM BOM Only

 Photo Health Check

 Upload a photo of stool, coat, teeth, weight → AI flags issues → nutritionist reviews.
-Beats Ollie by adding Asian-breed coverage and local vet partnerships.
+No player in BOM BOM's geography has this — Butternut Box, Farmer's Dog and Tails.com all ship without it.
+BOM BOM can launch it Asian-breed-first with your local vet network.

 → Platform-defining feature